Suspension Analysis and Selective Continuation-Passing Style for Universal Probabilistic Programming Languages: Evaluation

 We add a number of popular inference algorithms in Miking CorePPL with support for selective CPS.
 The first is standard likelihood weighting (LW), as introduced in Section~\ref{sec:motivating}.
 LW does not strictly require CPS, but we implement it with suspensions at \ttt{weight} to highlight the difference between no CPS, selective CPS, and full CPS.
-In particular, LW gives a good direct measure of CPS overhead as the algorithm simply executes programs many times.
+LW gives a good direct measure of CPS overhead as the algorithm simply executes programs many times.
 Suspending at \ttt{weight} can also be useful in LW to stop executions with weight 0 (i.e., useless samples) early.
 However, we do not use early stopping to isolate the effect CPS has on execution time.
 Next, we add the bootstrap particle filter (BPF) and alive particle filter (APF).
-Both are SMC algorithms that suspend at \ttt{weight} in order to \emph{resample} executions.
-BPF is a standard algorithm often used in PPLs, and APF is a related algorithm introduced in a PPL context by \citet{kudlicka2019probabilistic}.
+Both are SMC algorithms that suspend at \ttt{weight} to resample executions.
+BPF is a standard algorithm often used in PPLs, and APF is a related algorithm introduced in a PPL context by Kudlicka et al.~\cite{kudlicka2019probabilistic}.
 The final two inference algorithms we add are aligned lightweight MCMC (just MCMC for short) and particle-independent Metropolis--Hastings.
-Aligned lightweight MCMC~\citep{lunden2023automatic} is an extension to the standard PPL Metropolis--Hastings approach introduced by~\citet{wingate2011lightweight}, and suspends at a subset of calls to \ttt{assume}.
-Particle-independent Metropolis--Hastings (PIMH) is an MCMC algorithm that repeatedly uses the BPF (suspending at \ttt{weight}) within a Metropolis--Hastings MCMC algorithm~\citep{paige2014compilation}.
+Aligned lightweight MCMC~\cite{lunden2023automatic} is an extension to the standard PPL Metropolis--Hastings approach introduced by Wingate et al.~\cite{wingate2011lightweight}, and suspends at a subset of calls to \ttt{assume}.
+Particle-independent Metropolis--Hastings (PIMH) is an MCMC algorithm that repeatedly uses the BPF (suspending at \ttt{weight}) within a Metropolis--Hastings MCMC algorithm~\cite{paige2014compilation}.
 We limit the scope to single-core CPU inference.

-In addition to the inference algorithms in Miking CorePPL, we also use three other PPLs for CRBD: Anglican, WebPPL, and the special high-performance RootPPL compiler for Miking CorePPL~\citep{lunden2022compiling}.
+In addition to the inference algorithms in Miking CorePPL, we also use three other state-of-the-art PPLs for CRBD: Anglican, WebPPL, and the special high-performance RootPPL compiler for Miking CorePPL~\cite{lunden2022compiling}.
 For Anglican, we apply LW, BPF, and PIMH inference.
 For WebPPL, we use BPF and (non-aligned) lightweight MCMC.
-For the RootPPL version of Miking CorePPL, we use BPF inference.
+For the RootPPL version of Miking CorePPL, we use BPF inference (the only supported inference algorithm).

 We consider two configurations for each model: $1\,000$ and $10\,000$ samples.
 An exception is for CRBD and ClaDS, where we adjust APF to use $500$ and $5\,000$ samples to make the inference accuracy comparable to the related BPF.
 We run each experiment $300$ times (with one warmup run) and measure execution time (excluding compile time).
 To justify the efficiency of the suspension analysis and selective CPS transformation that are part of the compiler, we note here that they, combined, run in only $1$--$5$ ms for all models.